AndrewBDavis/Alps66/FC660M_Plate/README.md

-FR4 Alps Plate files for use in Leopold FC660M plastic case
+FR4 Alps plate files for use in Leopold FC660M plastic case